ddeboer/data-import/README.md

 * use one or more of the components on their own, such as [readers](#readers), [writers](#writers) or [converters](#converters).

-This library enable you to configure a data import

 ### The workflow

 Each data import revolves around the workflow and takes place along the following lines: